capital-G/supercollider-wiki/[WIP]-Reviewer-instructions.md

 ### Guideline: Ask questions

 If you don't know how to review a PR, or have a question about reviewing, ask a more experienced contributor!
-These are opportunities to improve our process and identity additional project issues or feature ideas.
+These are opportunities to improve our process and identify additional project issues or feature ideas.

 ### Guideline: It's OK to make mistakes

-Pressing the "Merge" button can be pretty stressful the first times you go it.
+Pressing the dangerously green "Merge" button can be pretty stressful the first times you go it.
 Fear not.
 Mistakes can happen.
 The main branches of the SuperCollider project are heavily protected against truly disastrous errors, and everything else is easily reversible.

 ### Guideline: Assume good faith

 Assume that a PR author is acting out of a genuine interest to improve this project.
-English may not be their first language, and so they may have difficulty understanding technical language or providing all the information we normally like to see in a PR.
+They may not understand technical language or immediately know to provide all the information we normally like to see in a PR.
+In addition, English may not be their first language.
 Always be patient and communicate transparently with PR authors.
-This applies even in cases where it is unlikely the PR will get merged.
+This applies particularly in cases where it is unlikely the PR will get merged.

 ### Guideline: Stay on topic